 Car seat product images courtesy of BRITAX.
 Used with permission.

-From March 2017, the rules on using booster seats and booster cushions will change.
+From March this year, the rules on using booster seats and booster cushions changed.

 Booster seats – those that have no back – will only be allowed for children taller than 125cm and weighing over 22kg.

-This will apply to new products.
+This applies to new products.
 If you’re already using a booster cushion that meets the current safety standards, you can carry on using it.